-Free radicals cause cell damage and disruption that can contribute to diseases. "[Antioxidants such as vitamins A and C] may help prevent conditions such as cancer, heart disease, and arthritis," added Mangieri.
+Free radicals cause cell damage and disruption that can contribute to diseases. "[Antioxidants such as vitamins A and C] may help prevent conditions such as cancer, heart disease, and arthritis," Mangieri added.

-The fiber and water in cantaloupe can aid digestion and help relieve or prevent constipation, according to the Mayo Clinic.
+The fiber and water in cantaloupe can aid digestion and help prevent constipation, when included as part of a high-fiber diet, such as a diet rich in fruits, vegetables and whole grains, according to the Mayo Clinic.

 Risks of eating cantaloupe

-Cantaloupe seeds can be dried and eaten as a snack.
+Cantaloupe seeds can be roasted and eaten as a snack.

-California is the largest cantaloupe-producing state.
+California is the largest cantaloupe-producing state in the country.
 Over half of all U.S. cantaloupes are grown there.
 The next six states are Arizona, Colorado, Georgia, Indiana and Texas.

-Even so, the United States imports tons of cantaloupes each year: over 425 million pounds from Guatemala, 300 million pounds from Honduras, 150 million from Costa Rica and 60 million from Mexico.
+The United States also imports cantaloupes each year, primarily from Guatemala, Honduras, Costa Rica and Mexico.